20 things you probably didn’t know about Fall Out Boy’s Pete Wentz

 Everybody loves Pete Wentz.
 Not only is he the bassist and lyrical mastermind behind Fall Out Boy, but he could easily snatch Dave Grohl’s ‘Nicest Guy In Rock’ crown straight from the Foos man’s brown, curly head.
 Some things we all know about Pete: he’s great at Twitter, he reeeeally likes Star Wars, talks almost exclusively in sports metaphors, and he’s quite partial to a car selfie.
 But here, we dig a little deeper to bring you some Wentz-flavoured nuggets you may not have heard before…

 Joe Trohman isn’t the only important Joe in Pete’s life.
-Without former Vice President Joe Biden, there would be no Pete, and therefore no Fall Out Boy (yeah, not a world we want to live in either).
-And that’s because Pete’s parents, Roy and Dale, met on Joe Biden’s campaign trail (before becoming VP, Joe represented Delaware in the U.S. Senate).
-Pete’s ‘rents were so close to Joe that he even came to their wedding.
+Without Joe Biden, there would be no Pete, and therefore no Fall Out Boy (yeah, not a world we want to live in either).
+And that’s because Pete’s parents, Roy and Dale, met on Joe Biden’s campaign trail (when Joe represented Delaware in the U.S. Senate).
+Pete’s ’rents were so close to Joe that he even came to their wedding.
 Check out tiny Pete with Joe below while we all let out a little “awh”.

 Weirdly, it wasn’t his connection with Joe Biden that made Pete want to stick his nose into a bunch of political science textbooks, it was his favourite teacher at high school, Mr. Randolf.
 “That’s what he studied, and I was like, ‘I’ll do this, then I could end up a lawyer…’” We all know that didn’t happen, since Pete ended up dropping out of college to focus on Fall Out Boy full time, but he did write a song titled I’m Like A Lawyer With The Way I’m Always Trying To Get You Off (Me & You), which is arguably better than a career in law.

-If you’re wondering why posts on Pete’s Instagram have been a little thin on the ground of late, it’s because he’s keeping all the good stuff for his friends and family on his personal account @plkw (short for Peter Lewis Kingston Wentz).
-It’s only got 63 followers – including Brendon Urie and his wife Sarah – and he won’t accept you or us (we tried).
+If you’re wondering why posts on Pete’s Instagram are sometimes a little thin on the ground, it’s because he’s probably keeping all the good stuff for his friends and family on his personal account @plkw (short for Peter Lewis Kingston Wentz).
+It only has a few followers – including Brendon Urie and his wife Sarah – and he won’t accept you or us (we tried).
 So we can only speculate about what he’s posting on there…

 When Fall Out Boy co-headlined Reading Festival in 2016, Pete told us he absolutely does not fuck with nuts from a stone pine tree.
 And when he found out other people like – and actively choose to eat – said nuts, he lost trust in his whole belief system.
 “I found out from [FOB drummer] Andy Hurley that other people in the world would actively choose to put pine nuts into something like hummus,” he said.
 “Whereas to me, that shit is fucking disgusting, and I thought everybody felt that way.
 And it activated all these other anxieties in side of me.
 Like, ‘Well shit, is the sky the colour that I think it is?!’”
 We’re not sure what happened to him when he found out people were eating Tide Pods, but he would definitely have needed a sit down.